Conditional Extremes with Graphical Models: Additional figures and simulation studies for Section 4.3

 \subsection{Multivariate Pareto distribution}

-To test the SCMEVM under AD, we repeat the simulation study for $X$ with a MVP distribution such that the parameter matrix is consistent with $\mathcal{G}$ in Section \ref{Sec:Sim_Study_True_Dist}.
-For the CMEVM, we use only data above the dependence threshold $u_{Y_{i}}$ set at the $0.90$-quantile of the standard Laplace distribution.
+To test the SCMEVM under AD, we repeat the simulation study for $\boldsymbol{X}$ with a MVP distribution such that the parameter matrix is consistent with $\mathcal{G}$ in Section \ref{Sec:Sim_Study_True_Dist}.
+For the CMEVM and SCMEVMs, we only use data above the dependence threshold $u_{Y_{i}}$ set at the $0.90$-quantile of the standard Laplace distribution for all $i \in V$.
 The EHM uses all data since, by construction, the data is on standard Pareto margins.
 For prediction, $u_{X_{i}} = 11$ for each $i \in V$.

+To illustrate the difference between the one-, two-, and three-step parameter estimation procedures, Figure \ref{fig:MVP_MLEs} shows boxplots of MLEs of the dependence and AGG parameters.
+Here, we would expect $\hat{\alpha}_{j \mid i} = 1$ and $\hat{\beta}_{j \mid i} = 0$ since the data are asymptotically dependent.
+While $\hat{\alpha}_{j \mid i} \approx 1$ for all the methods, the variability from the one-step method is much greater.
+This is linked to the variability in the AGG parameters, particularly the location parameter, being larger under the one-step method.
+Although some MLEs of $\beta_{j \mid i} > 0$ under the two- and three-step methods, these are closer to 0 than the corresponding estimates under the one-step method.
+This highlights that the one-step method cannot guarantee that the first-order extremal dependence is restricted to the CMEVM dependence parameters, and why we prefer the three-step estimation method.